-The Hendrix FAFSA Early Filer Grant is available to any entering student who files the form by February 15 of the appropriate academic year.
+The Hendrix FAFSA Early Filer Grant is available to any student who files the form by February 15 of the appropriate academic year.
 The grant may be renewed for all following eligible consecutive years in which the renewal FAFSA continues to be filed yearly by the February 15 deadline.

-Missing the deadline in any one year results in lack of access to this grant for all subsequent Hendrix years.
+Missing the deadline in any one year results in lack of access to this grant for that year only.